-The Inner Platen contains the Lower Drive Roller Assembly, the Vacuum Fan Assembly, the Stepper Motor Assembly, Drive Shaft Supports, and the Foam Block.
+The Inner Platen contains the Lower Drive Roller Assembly, the Vacuum Fan Assembly, the Stepper Motor Assembly, Drive Shaft Supports, and two Foam Blocks.
 These parts are collectively referred to as the Inner Platen Parts.

 The removal of the Lower Drive Roller Assembly and Vacuum Fan(s) is easier if extracted out of the left side of the Platen.